jdhernandezS1/CI_PP1_HB/README.md

 - CI_PP1_HB is an open source project by [CI_PP1_HB](https://github.com/jdhernandezS1/CI_PP1_HB) that is licensed under [ops](https://opensource.org/).
 - CI_PP1_HB reserves the right to change the license of future releases.

+## __Acknowledgements__

+Cordially thanks to:

+- HashEm to bless me.
+- My mentor Mo Shami for his support and Professional advices.
+- My Family to support me.